30th Annual Pan Philadelphia Neurosurgery Conference

 Event Date:Friday, December 7, 2018 (All day)

 About the Event:

-Co-directed by three area Neurosurgical Training Programs: Sidney Kimmel Medical College at Thomas Jefferson University, the Lewis Katz School of Medicine at Temple University, and the Perelman School of Medicine at University of Pennsylvania, this year’s symposium will be devoted to the following theme: the future of neurosurgery.
+Co-directed by three area Neurosurgical Training Programs: the Lewis Katz School of Medicine at Temple University, the Perelman School of Medicine at University of Pennsylvania and Sidney Kimmel Medical College at Thomas Jefferson University, this year’s symposium will be devoted to the following theme: Neurosurgery Historical Prospective and Thoughts for the Future.

 Additionally, a resident research competition will provide an analytical review of current research endeavors.

 This course is designed for all specialists working in neurosurgery: practicing physicians, nurses, fellows and residents.